 The number of doctoral degrees awarded is a measure of the level of production of the universities' Advanced Graduate instructional programs.
 This performance measure directly measures one of the primary outputs of the state universities: degrees awarded.
-Performance trend and current status:
+It eliminates the need for many process-oriented measures since in order to receive degrees, students have to be admitted, enrolled, retained, and graduated.

 The number of doctoral degrees awarded in the state universities continues to rise at a steady rate.
-The number of doctorates awarded in 2004-05 is the highest ever.
+The number of doctorates awarded in 2005-06 is the highest ever.
 Figure 44 displays the changes in doctorate degrees awarded over the past five years.
-Rising from 1,221 in 2000-01 to 1,518 in 2004-05, the number of doctorate degrees awarded annually has increased by 297 (24.3%) over the 5-year period.
-The SUS has exceeded the standard of 1,255 over the past four years.
+Rising from 1,270 in 2001-02 to 1,618 in 2005-06, the number of doctorate degrees awarded annually has increased by 348 (27.4%) over the 5-year period.
+The SUS has exceeded the standard of 1,255 over the past five years.

 Figure 45 displays the number of doctoral degrees awarded by 10 state universities in 2004-05.

-Performance Area: Research Program Measure:
+Performance Area: Research Program

-Externally generated research and training grant funds (federal, state, local, business, and industry) per state-funded faculty member Purpose of Measure:
+Externally generated research and training grant funds (federal, state, local, business, and industry) per state-funded faculty member

 Externally funded contracts and grants are an indirect measure of the quality of a university's research program.
 New contracts and grants are more likely to be awarded to universities that have done excellent research in the past.
 Governmental and private funding entities will not provide funding if they have been unsatisfied in the past with the research work provided by a university or if the university's research faculty does not have an excellent reputation.

 This output measure is calculated by dividing total contract and grant expenditures by the number of state-funded ranked faculty.
 The result is the average expenditures on research and training grants per state-funded faculty member.
-Performance trend and current status:

-The general trend of this performance measure is upward (see Figure 46), starting in 2000-01 at a value of \$108,828 and rising to \$145,145 in 2004-05.
+The general trend of this performance measure is upward (see Figure 46), starting in 2001-02 at a value of \$120,455 and rising to \$152,832 in 2005-06.
 The value has exceeded the standard since 2000-01.

-Figure 47 depicts, for each university, the average externally funded research and training grants per ranked faculty member in 2004-05.
+Figure 47 depicts, for each university, the average externally funded research and training grants per ranked faculty member in 2005-06.
 It should be noted that variation from one university to another is, in part, the result of the maturity of the institution, the mix of academic programs offered by the institution, the maturity of those programs, and the extent to which external research and training grants are available for the academic programs offered by each institution.
 For example, considerably more external funding is available for engineering and medical research than is available for fine and applied arts or the humanities.
 UF and USF, with their medical schools, outperformed the other universities in contract and grant funding per ranked faculty member.
 As FSU's medical school grows, its contract and grant funding should increase as well.

-Performance Area: Research Program Measure:
+Performance Area: Research Program

-Average number of articles in Institute for Scientific Information Publication count per ranked faculty member Purpose of Measure:
+Average number of articles in Institute for Scientific Information Publication count per ranked faculty member

 This measure is an indication of the extent to which universities are expanding the knowledge base by reporting on research results and other issues of importance.
 The data on publications for this measure are from the Institute for Scientific Information (ISI) database and include only "articles."
 Excluded from the data are other similar publications such as abstracts of published items, art exhibit reviews, bibliographies, books, book reviews, fiction, creative prose, film reviews, music scores, poetry, theater reviews and several other types of publications.
-Performance trend and current status: